nest/nest-simulator/doc/contribute/nest_with_ides.rst

 =========================

 Integrated development environments can make coding more efficient and fun.
-We provide here some recipes based on practical experience on how to use IDEs in NEST development.
-The information here is not meant to be complete, cross-checked or up-to-date, but is provided on a best-effort basis to get you started.
+Here are some recipes based on practical experience on how to use IDEs in NEST development.
+The information is not meant to be complete, cross-checked or up-to-date but is provided on a best-effort basis to get you started.
 Kindly contribute your experiences.

 Since we generally recommend out-of-source builds, only such are discussed here.